EvolutionJobs/HtmlImport2ESModule/README.md

 Dependencies are assumed to be in a library directory, and the name of this directory is used to find/replace dependencies references.
 This is a very quick and dirty way to do this - if you want to use this in your own application you will either have to use the same pattern or write the relative link checking code yourself.

+## Why not use the offical [polymer-modulizer](https://github.com/Polymer/polymer-modulizer)?

+Because it doesn't work.
+Specifically:

+- [polymer-modulizer#428](https://github.com/Polymer/polymer-modulizer/issues/428) It runs out of memory.
+- [polymer-modulizer#429](https://github.com/Polymer/polymer-modulizer/issues/429) It breaks if updating isolated from Git.
+- [polymer-modulizer#438](https://github.com/Polymer/polymer-modulizer/issues/438) It builds `<div>` tags with `innerText` rather than creating templates.

+This doesn't aim to do all the complex parsing of JS that the modualizer aspires to - I just want to make the same pattern changes to a few hundred HTML import components.